Learning to Compress: Unlocking the Potential of Large Language Models for Text Representation: Introduction

 We then performed a comprehensive analysis and found that LLMs' embeddings trained with the compression pretext task still suffer from dimensional collapse \cite{DBLP:conf/iclr/JingVLT22}, where the vectors lie in a low-dimensional subspace instead of using the full embedding space.
 However, compression pretraining with the CTKD objective is less affected by this issue than CT-NLL.
 This likely explains the advantage of CTKD over the CT-NLL objective.
 To further address dimensional collapse, we apply contrastive post-training on the model pretrained with CTKD.
 This post-training consists of an unsupervised contrastive phase followed by supervised contrastive learning (SCL).
 In particular, SCL encourages the embedding vectors of the negative samples to be pulled away, reducing the dimensional collapse and leading to significant performance gains.
 Our experiments show that CTKD pretraining synergizes with contrastive learning.
 As a result, our model, \ourmethod, outperforms other LLM-based models on many MTEB benchmark tasks. \ourmethod{} is also more sample-efficient, requiring much less (supervised) data during the contrastive learning phases than competing methods.

 Our key contributions are summarized as follows:

 \begin{itemize} \item We thoroughly investigate the untapped potential of compression pretraining for adapting LLMs to text representation tasks.
-Through empirical analysis, we provide insights into the crucial factors for the success of such a pretraining task, including the optimal training objective (CTKD) and the appropriate number of memory tokens. \item We delve into the reasons behind the advantage of CTKD over other compression objectives, demonstrating that it suffers less from the dimensional collapse issue, making it more suited for downstream text representation. \item We show that further enhancements through contrastive learning help alleviate the dimensional collapse issue.
+Through empirical analysis, we provide insights into the crucial factors for the success of such a pretraining task, including the optimal training objective (CTKD) and the appropriate number of memory tokens. \item We delve into the reasons behind the advantage of CTKD over other compression objectives, demonstrating that it is less prone to the dimensional collapse issue and thus more suited for downstream text representation. \item We show that further enhancements through contrastive learning help alleviate the dimensional collapse issue.
 Note that the CTKD task provides a robust foundation for text representation, enabling our model, \ourmethod, to significantly outperform contemporary models such as \llmtovec{} and \lamatovec{} with less training data. \end{itemize}